viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ![A screenshot from Visual Studio Code that shows the file explorer.
 A red box is highlighting the new blink.py file located in the root directory.](../img/how-to-make-an-led-blink-with-a-raspberry-pi-and-python/image5.png)

-Now, the easiest way to get started writing a Python application with Viam, is to navigate to the [robot page on the Viam App](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK**.
-This code snippet imports all the necessary libraries and sets up a connection with the Viam App in the cloud.
+Now, the easiest way to get started writing a Python application with Viam, is to navigate to the [robot page on Viam](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK**.
+This code snippet imports all the necessary libraries and sets up a connection with Viam in the cloud.

 The Python SDK connect script should look something like this: